MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-deactivate-guide.md

 2. Select **Deactivate**.

 >[!IMPORTANT]
->When a guide is deactivated, it may still appear on your list of recent guides but you won't be able to open it.
+>When a guide is deactivated, it may still appear on the list of recent guides but you (and your operators) won't be able to open it.
 To reactivate a guide, or to delete it permanently, contact your administrator (or any user with admin access to the Guides Hub).
 [If you're an administrator, learn how to deactivate a guide](admin-deactivate-guide.md).

 ## See also